Microsoft 365 suite is one of the leading productivity apps used today in organizations.

 Select Reports from the list.

-The user who connected Office 365 integration must have a "Reports reader" role, unless he has a "Global administrator" role.
+The users who connected Office 365 integration must have a "Reports reader" role or "Global administrator" role.

 To assign the role: